tremor-rs/tremor-www/src/pages/faqs.md

 systems at Wayfair.

-The initial release of Tremor supported proactive rate limiting, classification of data streams based on simple rules, and reactive backpressure handling processing in excess of 10TB per day of nested structured data.
+The initial release of Tremor supported proactive rate limiting, classification of data streams based on rules, and reactive backpressure handling processing in excess of 10TB per day of nested structured data.

 Tremor has been extended to support rich extract, transform, load and filtering of data streams with a scripting language designed for expressive ETL on JSON-like data structures with SIMD-accelerated JSON processing.